-- Classroom Expectations are simple:
+Classroom Expectations are simple:

-- · Follow 6 to start and five to finish

 - Be on task

 - Work hard

 - Be respectful

 - Try your best

-- Don't be disruptive
+- · Don't be disruptive

 Rewards

 Students gain positive points for doing the right thing at OALP, choosing to get it right and going over and above and they are rewarded with positive points for this.
 Therefore it is extremely vital that all teachers make a conscious effort to update Bromcom and award points throughout the lesson rewarding positive behaviour and achievement consistently.